luawax/.github/code-of-conduct.md

-Axa code of conduct
+Wax Code of conduct
 -------------------

-Axa is about empowering mankind and its ecosystem.
-It is expected these guidelines be followed by every contributor and any action that be considered a contribution to the project or to the project users.
+Wax is about empowering mankind and its ecosystem.
+It is expected these guidelines be followed by every contributor in every interaction with the project, author or contributors.

 * **Be patient**.
 Patience leads to good code, good relations, good answers.